 It Can Help Stabilize Your Blood Sugar

-One of the main benefits of the keto diet is that it helps balance your insulin levels.
-When you eliminate carbs and sugar from your diet, you also eliminate the blood sugar spikes that often follow eating these foods.
+One of the most important advantages of the keto diet is that it helps to keep your insulin levels in check.
+When you cut carbs and sugar out of your diet, you’re also cutting out the blood sugar spikes that come with them.

 How To Get Started With A Combination of Keto and Intermittent Fasting

-The best way to start combining the two diets is to start one at a time.
-Both these diets will need you to implement certain changes to the way you eat and doing them both at the same time could be overwhelming and lead to failure.
+Starting with one diet at a time is the best way to begin combining the two.
+Both of these diets will require you to make changes to your eating habits, and doing both at the same time could be overwhelming and result in failure.

-I was already on keto which in my opinion requires more changes then intermittent fasting.
+I was already on the ketogenic diet, which, in my opinion, necessitates more adjustments than intermittent fasting.

-When I had reached a stage where I was fat adapted my body naturally lent itself to fasting in the evenings and having a late breakfast which was ideal for me.
+My body naturally lent itself to fasting in the evenings and having a late breakfast when I had reached a stage where I was fat adapted, which was ideal for me.

-I made sure that I was eating whole foods and healthy fats.
-The fact that I would be having fewer meals meant that the meals I am having had to be nutritious, have sufficient calories and enough fibre to stop me getting constipation.
+I made sure I was eating whole foods and fats that were good for me.
+Because I would be eating fewer meals, the meals I would be eating had to be nutritious, contain enough calories, and contain enough fiber to keep me from becoming constipated.

-The wonderful thing about intermittent fasting is that your sleeping hours count towards your fasting hours.
+The beauty of intermittent fasting is that your sleeping hours are deducted from your fasting hours.

-Don’t forget that coffee with cream or milk has calories so are not allowed in the fasting timeframe.
-You can, however, enjoy a herbal tea in the evening or have a black coffee first thing in the morning.
+Remember that coffee with cream or milk contains calories and is therefore not permitted during the fasting period.
+In the evening, however, you can have a herbal tea or a black coffee first thing in the morning.

 What A Day On Keto and Intermitting Fasting Will Look Like

-During your fasting period, you can have black tea, black coffee, water, and some herbal teas.
+You can drink black tea, black coffee, water, and herbal teas during your fasting period.